Companionability Characterization for the Expansion of an O-minimal Theory by a Dense Subgroup: Model Companion in the General Setting

 Since we definably chose $t_1>0$, the tuple $(t_1, 0, h(t_1))$ is uniformly definable in the same parameters $\vec{a}$ as $\tilde{F}'$, hence the function $\hat{F}(x) = \tilde{F}'(x) - (t_1, 0, h(t_1,0))$ is uniformly definable in parameters $\vec{a}$.

 Shifting $\hat{F}$ to have $0$ in its domain if necessary, we see that $\hat{F}$ projects onto the definable hyperplane given by $\tilde{h}_1(x) = (x, h(0,x))$, which is uniformly definable in terms of parameters $\vec{a}$.
 Exchanging the roles of $f_1$ and $f_2$ in the above proof, we similarly see that $\tilde{h}_2 = (x, h(x,0))$ is a hyperplane uniformly definable in parameters $\vec{a}$ as well.
 By Lemma \ref{endoFact}, together $\tilde{h}_1$ and $\tilde{h}_2$ uniquely determine the definable EIC transformation $h$.
-By Lemma \ref{neglem}, this means there are finitely many definable EIC transformations that $h$ can possibly be as $\vec{a}$ ranges over the parameter space.
+By induction hypothesis, there are only finitely many hyperplanes that $\tilde{h}_1(x)$ and $\tilde{h}_2(x)$ can agree with as $\vec{a}$ ranges over the parameter space, and hence there are finitely many definable EIC transformations that $h$ can possibly be for all parameter tuples $\vec{a}$.

 The induction step proceeds analogously to the base case.
 Let $n>3$ and suppose that the induction hypothesis holds for all curves in $M^n$.
 Let $F(x) = (f_1(x), \ldots , f_n(x), h(f_1(x), \ldots, f_n(x)))$ be as in the statement of the lemma, with $h:M^n \to M$ a definable transformation.
 We make the same assumption as in the base case, that on $B_{\epsilon}(0)$ each coordinate function is injective, and surjects onto a neighborhood of the origin of at least diameter $\epsilon$.
 We define: